Our Giant (Atlantic) Pumpkin Story

 In May Mr. Vester provided about a dozen (Atlantic) Giant Pumpkin starter plants and briefed us on the fundamentals of Growing the Giants for some interested 4-H’ers to try their hand at growing, plus, he provided one for our office.
 We planted that one, in mid-May, here at the Nash County Arboretum.

-The one here at the Arboretum is tended to daily and below is a timeline of how our Giant Pumpkin is progressing.
+The one here at the Arboretum was tended to daily and below is a timeline of how our Giant Pumpkin is progressing.
+And, here’s where it all ended up.
+We are so proud of the end result – a whopping 910 lbs!!!!!!!

 Within a week, on May 28, the plant had doubled in size measuring